Eaton’s Fairytale Vignettes

 The Eaton’s Fairytale Vignettes display is comprised of a collection of fifteen storybook vignettes that contain over 300 pieces in total.
 At each vignette visitors can read the story associated with the vignette on a similar storybook shaped interpretation panel.
 The Eaton’s Fairytale Vignettes display has been a Winnipeg holiday tradition for over 40 years – and though the exact age of the dolls in the display is unknown, they are much older than that!

 The relocation of the Eaton’s Fairytale Vignettes to the Children’s Museum was initiated by a private citizen after Eaton’s announced it would be closing its local stores in 1999.
 Representatives from Eaton’s met with a number of non-profit groups who were interested in the display, and in the end chose to give it to the Children’s Museum.
-The Eaton’s Fairytale Vignettes display officially opened at the Children’s Museum on November 20, 1999 – and over a dozen years later, countless visitors to the museum continue to be thrilled with this acquisition.
+The Eaton’s Fairytale Vignettes display officially opened at the Children’s Museum on November 20, 1999 – and dozens of years later, countless visitors to the museum continue to be thrilled with this acquisition.

 As a cornerstone of Manitoba’s heritage, the Children’s Museum takes the care and upkeep of the Eaton’s Fairytale Vignettes display very seriously.
 Since being in the museum’s possession, the Eaton’s Fairytale Vignettes display has undergone several significant redevelopments and restorations by heritage conservationists.